RSI Leadership

 She has won numerous awards, including Houston’s “Women on the Move” award in 1990.
 She was elected to the Cosmos Club in 1992, a Fellow of the American Geophysical Union in 1997, and received the AGU “Athelstan Spilhaus Award” for public education in 2009.
 She also received the “Aerospace Educator Award” from Women in Aerospace in 1999 and NASA “Group Achievement” awards for the IMAGE, GGS and Cluster missions.
 In addition to training thirteen PhD’s, she created a “Master of Science Teaching” degree, with 23 teacher alumni as of 2011.
 Most recently, Professor Reiff was named the 2012 “Birkeland Lecturer” at the University of Oslo, Norway.

-Senior International Commercial Space Expert – Hugues Mbezal Bogam
+hughSenior International Commercial Space Expert – Hugues Mbezal Bogam

-- Foster scientific and technological collaborations and partnerships between and among academia, the commercial space industry, and government entities in France and the Greater Houston Region
+• Foster scientific and technological collaborations and partnerships between and among academia, the commercial space industry and government entities in France and the Greater Houston Region;

-- Hugues Mbezal Bogam's Bio
+Hugues Mbezal Bogam's Bio

-In 2020, he worked in Paris, France, for the French Space Agency (CNES) as European & International Affairs Advisor, responsible for writing proposals and establishing and managing collaborations with a portfolio of Australia, South Korea, Taiwan, Sub-Saharan Africa, Singapore and Southeast Asia.
-As French Delegate, he also provided technical support to the Ministry of Europe and Foreign Affairs in the multilateral bodies of the European Space Agency (International Relations Committee) and the United Nations (COPUOS, Committee for the Peaceful Uses of Outer Space).
+As a French Delegate, he used to provide technical support to the Ministry of Europe and Foreign Affairs in the multilateral bodies of European Space Agency (International Relations Committee) & the United Nations (COPUOS, Committee for the Peaceful Uses of Outer Space)

-- Former Leadership Personnel
+Former Leadership Personnel

 Mike Massimino, Inaugural RSI Executive Director, NASA Astronaut